 - Optionally, enter a description for the question.
 Like the question in Step 5, the description can also be formatted using the Rich Text Editor, if required.

 NOTE: Square brackets can be used in both the Question and Description boxes (for more information, see Working with Square Brackets).
-There is also a 1,000-character limit for both fields.
+There is a 1,000-character limit for each of these fields.

 - To make the question compulsory, meaning your users cannot advance to the next question on the form until they have answered the question, check the Compulsory question? box.